ash9002/argos-dev-task/README.md

 # argos-dev-task
 Argos graduate developer task - Ashley Muswere.

+This web application fetches and displays Argos product data from the http://www.hotukdeals.com API for the top 10 'hottest' products.
+The Argos product prices are compared with prices for products on **ebay.co.uk** using the eBay API in a similar way.
+Basic product data and URLs to the HUKD, Argos and Ebay products are displayed in a tabular format.

 ##How To Run

 Please contact me on **ashmuswere@gmail.com** if there's any issues running the web application.